Reviews from Home Owners & Builders

 - View unsolicited comments from Adapt-A-SunPlan clients

-Vern Little of Anchorage Builders tells us:
+Vern Little previously with Anchorage Builders tells us:

 "The Solstice was built for Bill and Nicole in Efland, NC.
 It turned out great and they are experiencing a comfortable, self regulating house with very low electric bills, in the $40-60 per month range depending on season.
 Bill's professional woodworking shop is running off the same meter, too.
 They have great cross breezes and the passive solar works like a dream."